Our Top Pick for Bulk Email

 Regardless of which provider you choose, one factor determines early success more than any other: IP warm-up.

 If you're adopting a dedicated IP on any major provider, you should start with a low nightly send volume β€” typically 50–100 emails per day β€” and increase gradually.
-Mailbox providers like Gmail, Outlook, and Yahoo need to see consistent, clean sending behavior from a new IP before they trust it [citation:7].
+Mailbox providers like Gmail, Outlook, and Yahoo need to see consistent, clean sending behavior from a new IP before they trust it.
 Freeze your volume increases immediately if bounce rates or spam complaints spike.

 The Bottom Line